Amazon, Alphabet, Apple, Square, Facebook & Tesla technical analysis [Video]

 Alphabet GOOGL Elliott Wave (v) of v) of 5 of (3).

-Tesla TSLA Elliott Wave (v) of c) of B of (4) .
+Tesla TSLA Elliott Wave v of (v) of c) of B of (4).

 As with any investment opportunity there is a risk of making losses on investments that Trading Lounge expresses opinions on.